rchiaino/HTML-Resume/README.md

 # HTML-Resume
-Contains a web-hosted HTML version of my resume.
+Contains a simple, web-hosted HTML version of my resume.